* As an Amazon affiliate, this site earns from qualifying purchases.

 Charades

 Play Charades using Gospel stories as the choices.
 This is a fun way to get everyone thinking about and engaging with the Bible.
-See more information about Charades and similar games.
+See more information about Charades and lists to use for youth ministry.

 • Do you know some of the Gospel stories so well that your mind wanders when they are read?
 Why do you think this happens?